-- What price and how many units need to be sold to make it profitable?
+- What price and how many units do you need to make it profitable?

-- What kinds/ type of specialized staffing will we need to solve the challenges?
+- What kinds/types of specialized staffing will we need to solve the challenges?

-- How does the marketed product’s patent landscape or intellectual property position inform what we are doing?
+- How does the patent landscape or intellectual property position influence the design?

-After the PDS is complete, deliverables are reviewed with the client and feedback on the process is elicited.
-At the end of this phase the objective, knowledge about the project, and a plan of attack are clear.
-The market needs, distilling the many inputs into concrete design objectives, focusing the development effort, defining the technical challenges, and bringing alignment between the client and the development team have all occurred or been established.
-Regardless of how you execute setting up your project, it should include, getting any legal documents in order, reviewing the requirements, and agreeing on a way forward.
-Without these parameters in place the project cannot move forward in a clear and concise manner.
-From here the project can progress to the next phase: concept development.
+After completing these steps, the objective and a plan of attack are clear.
+The market needs, concrete design objectives, development focus, and technical challenges are defined, aligning both the engineering team and the client.
+Regardless of how you execute setting up your project, it should include getting any legal documents in order, reviewing the requirements, and agreeing on a way forward.
+Without these parameters, the project cannot move forward clearly and concisely.
+Then the project can progress to the next phase: product design.